MurrayChr/cmr_transients_examples/R/README.md

 **01c_single-state_transients_compare.R** simulates and fits the CJS-plus-transients model using both likelihoods, and compares the marginal posterior distributions.

-**02_multi-state.R** simulates and fits a simple multistate model using the product-multinomial likelihood, and compares estimates to data-generating values.
+**02_multi-state.R** simulates and fits a simple multistate model (without transients) using the product-multinomial likelihood, and compares estimates to data-generating values.

 **02a_multistate_transients_epm.R** simulates and fits a multistate-with-transients model using the extended product-multinomial ('epm') likelihood, and compares estimates